arunkpv/vsd-hdp/docs/Day_22.md

       ```
     * Add a pulse source to the input node: `Va A VGND PULSE(0V 3.3V 0 0.1ns 0.1ns 2ns 4ns)`
     * Transient simulation: `.tran 1n 20n`
-    * Finally, for some weird reasons, ngspice throws an **unknown subckt** error with transistor instance names starting with `X`.
-So, modify the instance names to M0 and M1
+    * Since we are using the separate NMOS and PMOS models and not the sub-circuits from the lib files, modify the instance names to M0 and M1

     | **SPICE deck to run trans sim using the extracted netlist**<br>  ![D22_Inverter_Extracted_SPICE_netlist_trans_sim](/docs/images/D22_Inverter_Extracted_SPICE_netlist_trans_sim.png) |
     |:---|